Glossary

 To be distinguished from induced and sequestered emissions.

-Within the operational boundary of an organisation, it is accepted that certain sources of indirect GHG emissions do not contribute significantly to the total indirect emissions and may, in some cases, be excluded from the assessment.
-Significant emissions are then the GHG emissions quantified and reported by an organisation, in accordance with the criteria of significance defined by the organisation (notion derived from theISO 14064-1 and the BEGES-R).
+Within the operational boundary of an organisation, it is accepted that certain indirect GHG emission sources do not contribute significantly to the total indirect emissions and can, in some cases, be excluded from the assessment.
+Significant emissions are then the GHG emissions quantified and reported by an organisation, in accordance with the materiality criteria defined by the organisation ( notion coming fromand from theISO 14064-1 Sequestered emissions or negative emissions BEGES-R).

-Within the framework of the Bilan Carbone®: an organisation can identify GHG sinks and reservoirs that capture and concentrate GHGs to avoid their release into the atmosphere (forest growth, soil preservation, etc.).
-The organisation shall not deduct these sequestered or negative emissions from the total emissions, but may account for them and, where appropriate, report them separately.
+Within the Bilan Carbone®: an organisation can determine GHG sinks and reservoirs that capture and concentrate GHGs to prevent their release into the atmosphere (forest growth, soil preservation, etc.).
+The organisation shall not deduct these sequestered or negative emissions from total emissions, but may account for them and, if applicable, report them separately.

 Operated emissions and non-operated emissions

 These elements do not directly concern the Bilan Carbone® since they do not influence calculation results.
-These two characterisations only changes the way emissions will be aggregated in the different exports (BEGES-R, ISO 14064, GHG-P).
+These two characterisations (BEGES-R, ISO 14064, GHG-P). different exports Supported emissions and non-supported emissions

-Vehicle, tool, machine or engine, fixed or mobile, which can be defined within a geographic boundary or an organisational entity.
+Vehicle, tool, implement or machine, fixed or mobile, which can be defined within a geographic boundary or an organisational entity.

-Within the framework of a Bilan Carbone® and regardless of the targeted maturity level, 100% of the equipment and installations over which the organisation exercises operational control, i.e. that it operates and uses, must be included in the organisational boundary.
+Within a Bilan Carbone® and regardless of the targeted maturity level, 100% of the equipment and installations over which the organisation exercises operational control, i.e. that it operates and uses, must be included in the organisational boundary.
 Any other choice must be justified.

 Person(s) responsible for verification and validation of the assessment.
-The entire evaluation team is trained to the Bilan Carbone® method.
+The entire evaluation team is trained in the Bilan Carbone® method.
 The evaluation team is led by an evaluation lead.
-They are trained and certified in the assessment of assessments.
+They are trained and certified in the evaluation of assessments.

 The entire team meets the following competencies and principles:

-Optional - Ability to attest with limited assurance (participation in the process of an accountant or statutory auditor.
-This is not mandatory, but provides another level of evaluation attestation)
+• Optional - Ability to provide limited assurance (participation in the process of a chartered accountant or statutory auditor.
+This is not mandatory but provides another level of evaluation assurance)

-An organisation's facility is generally identified by its SIRET (14-digit unique identification code of an establishment of an organisation with a SIREN number).
-The first 9 digits of the SIRET number are the SIREN number of the organisation to which the facility belongs.
+An organisation's establishment is generally identified by its SIRET (unique 14-digit identification code of an establishment of an organisation with a SIREN number).
+The first 9 digits of the SIRET number are the SIREN number of the organisation to which the establishment belongs.

 Process ensuring the reliability and transparency of assessments and their results.
-It also makes it possible to identify blocking points and improvements between two assessments of an organisation.
-The assessment includes verification and validation of the assessments.
+It also makes it possible to identify blocking points and areas for improvement between two assessments of an organisation.
+The evaluation includes the verification and validation of assessments.

-The assessment of the Bilan Carbone® follows the instructions described in the Guide d'évaluation des bilans.
+The Bilan Carbone® evaluation follows the guidelines described in the Guide for the evaluation of a Bilan Carbone®.
 It is an optional procedure within the Bilan Carbone® approach.

-Chart of accounts and analytical accounts are stable over time for a given organisation without major structural modification.
+Accounting and analytical plans are stable over time for a given organisation without major structural change.

-In each accounting period, the organisation records all revenues and costs of its activity in accounting entries (posting to debit or credit).
-This accounting is done in accounting journals (e.g.: purchase journal, sales journal, bank journal…).
+At each accounting period, the organisation records all the revenues and costs of its activity in accounting entries (posting to debit or credit).
+This accounting is done in accounting journals (e.g.: purchases journal, sales journal, bank journal…).

 Different formats exist to export this accounting in its entirety:

-The FEC (Fichier des Ecritures Comptables): standardised accounting file, notably used by the French administration to carry out fiscal controls of companies.
+• The FEC (Accounting Entries File): standardised accounting file, notably used by the French administration to carry out tax controls on companies.
 It transcribes all accounting entries but does not include analytical entries.

-The general ledger: standardised accounting file, its structure is however configurable to some extent to allow the organisation to adapt its accounting to its needs.
-However, it does not allow analyses of the organisation's activity because it follows general accounting, its ultimate objective being the preparation of annual accounts (balance sheet, income statement and notes).
+• The general ledger: a standardised accounting file; its structure is however configurable to some extent to allow the organisation to adapt its accounting to its needs.
+However, it does not enable analyses of the organisation's activity because it follows general accounting, its final objective being the preparation of annual accounts (balance sheet, income statement and notes).

-The analytical ledger: non-standardised accounting file, which nevertheless includes mandatory fields.
+• The analytical general ledger: a non-standardised accounting file, which nevertheless includes mandatory fields.
 It includes all analytical allocations and allows analytical analysis of accounting.

-This definition refers to the guide of analytical carbon accounting.
+This definition refers to the guide on carbon managerial accounting.

 F